Prim's algorithm: Proof of correctness

 Let tree Y2 be the graph obtained by removing edge f from and adding edge e to tree Y1.
 It is easy to show that tree Y2 is connected, has the same number of edges as tree Y1, and the total weights of its edges is not larger than that of tree Y1, therefore it is also a minimum spanning tree of graph P and it contains edge e and all the edges added before it during the construction of set V. Repeat the steps above and we will eventually obtain a minimum spanning tree of graph P that is identical to tree Y. This shows Y is a minimum spanning tree.
-The minimum spanning tree allows for the first subset of the sub-region to be expanded into a smaller subset X, which we assume to be the minimum.
+The minimum spanning tree allows for the first subset of the sub-region to be expanded into a larger subset X, which we assume to be the minimum.

 Parallel algorithm

 The main loop of Prim's algorithm is inherently sequential and thus not parallelizable.
 However, the inner loop, which determines the next edge of minimum weight that does not form a cycle, can be parallelized by dividing the vertices and edges between the available processors.
 The following pseudocode demonstrates this.